Prospect of Trump tariff casts pall over U.S. solar industry

 St. Louis-based McCarthy Building Companies, which constructs large solar farms, recently had a project shelved due to all the uncertainty, said Scott Canada, senior vice president of renewable energy.

-But at least one company is benefiting: Tempe, Arizona-based First Solar Inc (FSLR.O).
+But at least one company is benefiting: Tempe, Arizona-based First Solar Inc.

 First Solar's panels are made from cadmium telluride, not the crystalline silicon that dominates the market and is the target of the trade case.
 The company's shares have gained more than 50 percent since Suniva filed its petition.